*TreadmillReviewGuru helps consumers find the best home fitness products. When you buy a product we recommend, we may earn a commission.

 - Reflex cushioning absorbs a significant amount of the impact from running.
 When running on a non-cushioned surface (like outdoors), the impact force of each downward step can be up to double a runner’s weight.
 The x11i deck is designed to reduce vibration and impact from running so you can run longer without pain or fatigue.

-- 1-Year NordicTrack iFit® membership with iFit Bluetooth® Chest Strap Included
+- 30-day NordicTrack iFit® membership with iFit Bluetooth® Chest Strap Included

 - iFit is NordicTrack’s workout database of over 16,000 workouts both on and off the treadmill.
 Users can access studio-based classes or follow along on an outdoor route guided by a personal trainer.